 In the main square of the lower town, there is a memorial statue of the author commissioned in 1875 for the 500th anniversary of his death.

 As mentioned, Certaldo is not much of a tourist town.
 It maintains the character of a medieval walled city and has resisted opening souvenir shops.
 Twice a year it holds important events that draw large crowds.
-The two events reflect my own characterization of Certaldo as being about Boccaccio and onions.
+The two events reflect our own characterization of Certaldo as being about Boccaccio and onions.
 In July, there is the medieval festival of Mercantia, with street theatre, artisans’ booths, dance, music, and readings – a real celebration of the arts.
 Food is the protagonist of the Boccaccesca festival that runs in early October, with tastings of local products and a prize for cooking school students who make the cipolla di Certaldo into a main dish.